haoyuwu02/haoyuwu02.github.io/_pages/about.md

   - /about.html
 ---

+My research interests broadly focus on the mathematical and theoretical interpretation of technology and economics, utilizing methodologies such as optimization, stochastic and dynamic methods, game theory, mean-field approach, and so on to address real-world operational problems.
+In particular, I am interested in the interplay of the mathematical structures (like convexity, submodularity, sparsity, and low-rank property) in single or network; behavioral analysis (such as cooperation and competition) raised in the dynamic game and control theory; Probability approach as a foundational method.

 I am a Yr-1 Master student in computational and applied math at UChicago.
-Previously, I earned my bachelor degree in mathematics from Hong Kong University of Science and Technology at 2024.
+Previously, I earned my bachelor degree in pure mathematics from Hong Kong University of Science and Technology at 2024.
+I was an exchange student to Columbia University at the spring semester in my junior year.

-My research interests are mathematical and theoretical interpretation of technology or economy, which offers qualitative improvements in many industrial problems and extensively promotes social efficiency.

 ## Research

-I am working on a paper related to game theory, convex optimizaion, dynamic programming advised by [Dr. A. Kevin Tang](https://www.ece.cornell.edu/faculty-directory/kevin-tang).
+I am working on a paper related to game theory, convex optimizaion, dynamic programming and control theory advised by [Dr. A. Kevin Tang](https://www.ece.cornell.edu/faculty-directory/kevin-tang).
 Previously, I have conducted projects related to combinatorial assignment problem, optimziation and inverse problems.
 Go to the "projects" page to find details!

 ## Publication